genesiscloud/genesis-cloud-inference-articles/art03.md

 a builder configuration instance
 * sets the `maxWorkspaceSize` configuration parameter representing the maximum workspace size that can be used by inference algorithms
+* sets up timing cache `cache`
 * creates `m_parser` representing an ONNX parser instance;
 reference to the previously created empty network definition is attached to the parser

+Note that in this example the timing cache is set up only to avoid warning messages at runtime.

 The `Parse` method performs the following steps: